Duchess Anna Amalia of Brunswick-Wolfenbüttel

 Anna Amalia of Brunswick-Wolfenbüttel (24 October 1739 – 10 April 1807), was a German princess and composer.

-She became the duchess of Saxe-Weimar-Eisenach, by marriage, and was also regent of the states of Saxe-Weimar and Saxe-Eisenach from 1758 to 1775.
+She became the duchess of Saxe-Weimar-Eisenach by marriage, and was also regent of the states of Saxe-Weimar and Saxe-Eisenach from 1758 to 1775.
 She transformed her court and its surrounding into the most influential cultural center of Germany.
+Her invitation of Abel Seyler's theatre company in 1771 marked the start of Weimar Classicism, that would include such figures such as Wieland, Goethe, Herder and Schiller working under her protection.

 Family

-She was born in Wolfenbüttel, the third child of Karl I, Duke of Brunswick-Wolfenbüttel and Princess Philippine Charlotte of Prussia.
+She was born in Schloss Wolfenbüttel in Wolfenbüttel, the fifth child of thirteen of Karl I, Duke of Brunswick-Wolfenbüttel and Princess Philippine Charlotte of Prussia.
 Her maternal grandparents were Frederick William I of Prussia and Sophia Dorothea of Hanover.
+Her niece was Queen Caroline, wife of King George IV.

 Education

 Anna Amalia was well-educated as befitted a princess.
+She received an education befitting a princess of the high nobility, primarily from the theologians Johann Friedrich Wilhelm Jerusalem and Matthias Theodor Christoph Mittelstädt.
+Religious instruction was the most important part of her education and was taught in both German and French.
+Anna Amalia's upbringing followed the Protestant traditions of the House of Brunswick but also incorporated 'rational' principles of knowledge and confessionally reconciling ideas.
+She was also taught the history of states, rulers and the imperial constitution, geography and the fine arts, and learned to dance and play the piano.

-She studied music with Friedrich Gottlob Fleischer and Ernst Wilhelm Wolf..
+She studied music with Friedrich Gottlob Fleischer and Ernst Wilhelm Wolf.
+Also her mother Princess Philippine Charlotte was a composer.

-Marriage
+Marriage and issue

 In Brunswick, on 16 March 1756, sixteen-year-old Anna Amalia married eighteen-year-old Ernst August II Konstantin, Duke of Saxe-Weimar-Eisenach and they had two sons.
-Ernst August died in 1758 leaving her regent for their infant son, Karl August.
+The 20-year-old spouse Ernst August died on 28 May 1758 leaving her regent for their infant nine months old son, Karl August.
+She was pregnant with their other son Prince Constantine, born three months after the father's death.

+The boy was brought up under the regency and supervision of his mother, a woman of enlightened but masterful temperament.
+His governor was Count Eustach von Görz, a German nobleman of the old strait-laced school; but a more humane element was introduced into his training when, in 1771, Christoph Martin Wieland was appointed his tutor.
+In 1774 the poet Karl Ludwig von Knebel came to Weimar as tutor to the young Prince Constantine.